 This post reviews Stone Harbor Club, the concierge level at Beach Club in Walt Disney World.
-We detail our experience here, with photos and thoughts on the lounge food, amenities, and our strategy for taking advantage of Club Level at Disney’s Beach Club Resort.
+We detail our experience here, with photos and thoughts on the lounge food, amenities, and our patented (not really) Stormalong-Stone Harbor Beach Club Strategy.

 In terms of the core value of staying in the Stone Harbor Club Level, you’ve got 24 hour access to the lounge, which means food during meal hours plus unlimited drinks, including alcohol and espresso.
-In addition, access to the concierge staff for trip planning and reservations (FastPass and dining) and the ability to purchase extra FastPass+ for $50 per person per day.
-We don’t take advantage of planning or bonus FastPass+ services, so Club Level for us is all about the lounge–we think that’ll hold true for others, as well.
+In addition, access to the concierge staff for trip planning and Advance Dining Reservations.
+We don’t take advantage of planning or ADR-making services, so Club Level for us is all about the lounge–we think that’ll hold true for others, as well.

 Moving on, Stone Harbor Club has one of the larger lounges at Walt Disney World, with two adjoining rooms plus a serving area.
 All told, there’s seating for about 50 people inside, although we never once saw even half that number in the lounge at any given time.